 Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 With this measurement focus, only current assets and current liabilities are generally included on the Balance Sheet.
 The Statement of Revenues, Expenditures, and Changes in Fund Balance presents increases (revenues and other financing sources) and decreases (expenditures and other financing uses) in spendable resources.
 General capital asset acquisitions are reported as expenditures and proceeds of general long-term debt are reportable as other financing sources.
 Under the modified accrual basis of accounting, revenues are recognized when both measurable and available.
+For this purpose, the Authority considers revenues to be available if they are collected within 60 days after year-end.
 Expenditures generally are recorded when the related liability is incurred as under the accrual basis of accounting, except for expenditures related to principal and interest on long-term debt.